Halal Hunting

 Quran Chapter II, Verse 173

 Pig is out, and so is Black Pudding.
-However, in regards to hunting – Deer, Goat (Chamois, Thar), Rabbit, Wallaby are all acceptable – ‘Vermin’ such as Rats, and potentially Possums are out.
-Most birds are acceptable with a few exceptions (that aren’t hunted in NZ anyhow).
-Carnivorous animals, as in Predators, both land and air-based are Haram, as are insects and reptiles.
-Due to the requirement of the Hunter to follow local law – anything native and protected is prohibited to be hunted even if not Haram.
+However, regarding hunting, deer, goat (Chamois, Thar), rabbit, and wallaby are all acceptable, but ‘Vermin’ such as rats and potentially possums are out.
+Most birds are acceptable, with a few exceptions (that aren’t hunted in NZ).
+Carnivorous animals, as in Predators, both land and air-based, are Haram, as are insects and reptiles.
+Due to the requirement of the Hunter to follow local law – anything native and protected is prohibited from being hunted, even if not Haram.

-The animal needs to be in good health, and must also be free to roam – so at a lot of this also ties into the Deerstalkers Association’s concept of ‘fair chase‘ – snared and trapped animals have to be slaughtered, as is not considered hunting within a fenced-off area.
-Much like the Deerstalkers definition though – the ‘size’ of the area closed in is not defined.
-However, most of us would see the obvious difference between a small high-fence paddock and a large game estate where an animal can get away from you and not be found again.
+The animal needs to be in good health and must also be free to roam – so a lot of this also ties into the Deerstalkers Association’s concept of ‘fair chase’ – snared and trapped animals have to be slaughtered, as they are not considered hunting within a fenced-off area.
+Much like the Deerstalker’s definition, though – the ‘size’ of the area closed in is not defined.
+However, most of us would see the obvious difference between a small high-fence paddock and a large game estate where an animal can escape you and not be found again.

 The Method